 DISTANCE FROM COMBUSTIBLES/FLAMMABLES

-Consider the height and location of the torches in proximity of guests.
+Consider the height and location of the torches in proximity to guests.
 Halofire torches, not unlike a standing house lamp, can be toppled.
-Regardless of the height or location of your Halofire torches you should take care when placing them by putting them in area away from places that your guests may accidentally walk, stand or gather to close to a lighted torch.
+Regardless of the height or location of your Halofire torches, you should take care when placing them by putting them in an area away from places where your guests may accidentally walk, stand or gather too close to a lighted torch.
 Remember if the Halofire torch fuel spills the vapor from the fuel will spread the flames rapidly.

 Keep Halofire torches at a minimum 6-foot distance from each other.

 Have an ABC chemical fire extinguisher readily available when using Halofire torches.
 Keep the fire extinguisher in close proximity to the area you are using the Halofire torch(s).
 Mount the fire extinguisher to keep it secure and to prevent it from being knocked over or picked up and moved.
 Make sure your fire extinguisher is charged and operational.
 Use caution and avoid using water to put out a Halofire torch on fire.
 Water can spread Halofire torch oil without extinguishing the flame and compound an already bad situation.

 Make sure that you have a contingency plan in the event of a fire caused by the spillage of the torch.
 Call 911 immediately and assign an individual to ensure the safety of your guests.